Here's a strange one.

 Dennis Crouch reports that the Federal Circuit has just affirmed a decision in favor of Reebok in a patent infringement lawsuit brought against it by a fellow named Kalman Gyory.
 Nothing terribly unusual about this disposition on the merits.
 What is curious is the Court's denial Reebok's request for fees.

-Continue Reading..."You can't fight in here, this is the War Room!"
+“You can’t fight in here, this is the War Room!”

+Not exactly IP related, but I’m happy to see that at least some common sense still exists in this country.
 As you may have heard, a lawyer in Ney York got upset a while back when a couple of old-timers started telling lawyer jokes outside a Long Island courthouse.
-So upset he had the pair ARRESTED!
-Fortunately, the grand jury refused to indict.
-(Should have put McCoy on the case.)
+So upset he had the pair…

 Federal Circuit Upholds Design Patent Infringement Award